-The Beloit Corporation Superfund site is located on the Rock River north of Rockton, Illinois in a mixed industrial and residential area (Attachment 1).
-The site consists of the former Beloit Corporation facility, the former United Recovery/Soterion facility (Soterion), the former Safe-T-Way manufacturing plant, Blackhawk Acres subdivision and a portion of Taylor Inc. (Attachment 2).
+The Beloit Corporation Superfund site is located on the Rock River, north of Rockton, Illinois, in a mixed industrial and residential area (Attachment 1).
+The site consists of the former Beloit Corporation facility, the former United Recovery/Soterion facility (Soterion), the former Safe-T-Way manufacturing plant, Blackhawk Acres subdivision, and a portion of Taylor Inc. (Attachment 2).

-A number of investigations have been conducted in the area beginning in the early 1980s.
-In 1988, the U.S. Environmental Protection Agency (USEPA) proposed to list the site on the National Priorities List (NPL) and on August 30, 1990 the site was listed.
-After signing a Consent Decree with the Illinois Environmental Protection Agency (Illinois EPA) effective in May 1991, the Beloit Corporation initiated the Remedial Investigation (RI).
-The RI began in June 1992 and consisted of four phases with the final phase completed in 1998.
-Its purpose was to determine the nature and extent of contamination at the Beloit Corporation Superfund xite.
-The investigation began with the installation and sampling of monitoring wells, sampling of residential wells and soil borings [2].
+Investigations in the area began in the early 1980s.
+In 1988, the U.S. Environmental Protection Agency (U.S. EPA) proposed to list the site on the National Priorities List (NPL) and on August 30, 1990 the site was listed.
+After signing a consent decree with the Illinois Environmental Protection Agency (Illinois EPA), effective in May 1991, Beloit Corporation initiated a four-phase remedial investigation (RI).
+The RI began in June 1992 and was completed in 1998.
+Its purpose was to determine the nature and extent of contamination at the Beloit Corporation Superfund site.
+The investigation began with the installation and sampling of monitoring wells, sampling of residential wells, and soil borings [2].
 In July 1996, the Beloit Corporation initiated an early action pump and treat system.
 The purpose of the system is to limit the potential for migration and remove volatile organic compounds (VOCs) in groundwater plume #1 (Attachment 3).
-The system is still operating and treats approximately 8,000,000 gallons of groundwater per month [3].
+The system is still operating and treats approximately 8 million gallons of groundwater per month [3].